67: No Such Thing As The Hoo-Hah Monologues

 And now Abbey National was closed, and now 221B technically is the museum, despite the fact it's at 239.

-So, are we 221B or not 221B?
+So are we 221B or not 221B?
+What else is this?

 Have you heard this thing about the souvenir coins they've just done for Waterloo?
 No, it is so cool.

-So, Belgium wanted to do these special commemorative coins for the Battle of Waterloo, right?
+So Belgium wanted to do these special commemorative coins for the Battle of Waterloo, right?
 With this, there's a famous statue of a lion.

 And they wanted to have that on it.

-And they made 180,000 of these, but France forced them to stop because basically other EU countries get a veto over it, and France is a bit sensitive about Waterloo.
+And they made 180,000 of these, but France forced them to stop because basically other EU countries countries get a veto over it, and France is a bit sensitive about Waterloo.

-So the French said that it will create a bad reaction in France and you shouldn't do this.
+So the French said that it will create a bad reaction in France, and you shouldn't do this.

-And so they have just made seventy thousand two point five Euro coins.
+And so they have just made 70,2.5 Euro coins.
 Oh, wow.

 With the design they wanted.
 Oh, cool.

+That's so cool.
 So when the Duke of Wellington died,

 all of his locks of hair were cut off to make souvenirs for people, including the Queen and, you know, like loads and loads of people.
+Ah,

-Because people did used to just take weird souvenirs from all sorts of things, didn't they?
-It wasn't like in the olden days, you wouldn't have gift shops.
+because people did used to just take weird souvenirs from all sorts of things, didn't they?
+It wasn't like in the olden days you wouldn't have gift shops.

 People would just go and nick stuff, basically.
 But Mark Twain wrote that when he went to Egypt, all he could hear was the tinkling sound of tack hammers as people chipped away at the monuments.